oberon-git/linux/README.md

 A repository of files to customize a Linux environment.

 # Installation
-Run the following command from the root of the repository.
+Run the following command from the root of the repository
 ```
 . install.sh
 ```
-To get information from package installs and updates run:
+To get information from package installs and updates run
 ```
 . install.sh -v
 ```
-To skip installation of packages and updates run:
+To skip installation of packages and updates run
 ```
 . install.sh -s
 ```